-Leopard II A6 - The A6 is the most modern development on the Leopard II tank, designed by Krauss-Maffei for the West German Army (Bundeswehr) in the 1970s.
-Over the years, other nations (Denmark, Canada, Greece, Spain and the Netherlands) have also purchased the Leopard II.
+The A6 is the most modern development on the Leopard II tank, designed by Krauss-Maffei for the West German Army (Bundeswehr) in the 1970s.
+Over the years, other nations—Denmark, Canada, Greece, Spain and the Netherlands—have also purchased the Leopard II.
 They have been employed in combat operations in Kosovo, and currently in Afghanistan.
 The A6 version includes improvements in electronic warfare, armour, and carries a Rheinmetal 120 mm smoothbore cannon.

-Challenger 2 - The main battle tank of the British Army, the Challenger 2 is the latest development in Vickers Defense Systems line of tanks.
-They have been used operationally in Bosnia, Kosovo and Iraq.
-It entered service in 1994, and mounts second generation 'Chobam' armour and is also armed with the industry standard 120mm smoothbore main gun.
+The main battle tank of the British Army, the Challenger 2 is the latest development in Vickers Defense Systems line of tanks.
+They have been used operationally in Bosnia, Kosovo, and Iraq.
+It entered service in 1994, and mounts second generation "Chobam" armour, and is also armed with the industry standard 120mm smoothbore main gun.

-T-55A - Few iconic images more readily represent the Cold War than the T-55.
-Introduced in 1958, it was the mainstay of the Red Army, and all of the other militaries from the Warsaw Pact, well into the 1980s.
-Some remain in service today.
-Characterized by the low-profile hull and round domed turret, this medium tank packs a high-velocity 100mm gun.
+Few iconic images more readily represent the Cold War than the T-55.
+Introduced in 1958, it was the mainstay of the Red Army—and all of the other militaries from the Warsaw Pact—well into the 1980s.
+Some remain in service today!
 This workhorse has been on many battlefields, from Israel to Iraq, western Africa to India.
+Characterized by the low-profile hull and round-domed turret, this medium tank packs a high-velocity 100mm gun.
 If carrying external auxiliary fuel tanks, the operational range of the T-55A is 444 miles.

-BMP-3 - The world's first true Infantry Fighting Vehicle (rather than Armoured Personnel Carrier) was the BMP, which entered service with the Warsaw Pact in 1966.
-It first saw combat with Arab armies in the Yom Kippur War in 1973.
+The world's first true Infantry Fighting Vehicle (rather than Armoured Personnel Carrier) was the BMP.
+It entered service with the Warsaw Pact in 1966 and first saw combat with Arab armies in the Yom Kippur War in 1973.
 Based on those experiences, a second version (BMP-2) was developed.
-This model represents the third generation, which is currently the standard infantry carrier for the Russian Army.
-The BMP-3 is a substantial redesign.
-It is up-armed with a 100mm rifled gun and an AT-10 'Stabber' anti-tank wire guided missile (ATGM).
-The BMP-3 has also been widely exported to non-Russian Federation armed forces, including Greece, Sri Lanka, South Korea, Kuwait and Venezuela.
+The BMP-3 is a substantial redesign, up-armed with a 100mm rifled gun and an AT-10 "Stabber" anti-tank wire guided missile (ATGM).
+This model represents the third generation, which is currently the standard infantry carrier for the Russian Army and has also been widely exported to non-Russian Federation armed forces including Greece, Sri Lanka, South Korea, Kuwait, and Venezuela.